nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: -b, --backend=<HOST,PORT>

     Set  backend  host  and   port.
-For HTTP/1 backend, multiple backend addresses are accepted by repeating this option.
-    HTTP/2  backend   does  not  support   multiple  backend addresses  and the  first occurrence  of this  option is used.
-UNIX domain socket  can be specified by prefixing path        name        with       "unix:"        (e.g.,
+The  multiple  backend addresses are  accepted by repeating this  option.
+UNIX domain socket  can be  specified by prefixing  path name with "unix:" (e.g., unix:/var/run/backend.sock)
-    unix:/var/run/backend.sock)

     Default: ``127.0.0.1,80``